Oroondates Mauran: Business career

 He moved to New York City when he was 19 to become a merchant.
 Together with his partner Samuel Coates, he established the firm Coates & Mauran which owned ships that carried cargo from New York to the West Indies.
 In 1822, he also entered into a venture to run regularly scheduled ships between New York City and Charleston, South Carolina.

 Mauran bought a 50% stake in the Richmond Turnpike Company, which had been founded by Staten Island resident and United States Vice-President Daniel D. Tompkins.
 The company also operated the first steam boat ferry between Manhattan and Staten Island which became known simply as the Staten Island Ferry.

 In 1848 he was involved in a court case related to one of the Turnpike ships, the Sampson, which also had participated in a ramming battle with a rival ferry on September 2, 1838.
 It was alleged in court that Mauran expressly approved of the ramming and even expressed regret the captain had not sunk the rival Wave.

 Mauran and Cornelius Vanderbilt gained control of the Turnpike company in 1838 after Thomkins died.
-However the Richmmond Turnpike Company was set to expire (having a limited duration by statute) so the partners assigned the equipment and real estate leases to themselves.
+However the Richmond Turnpike Company was set to expire (having a limited duration by statute) so the partners assigned the equipment and real estate leases to themselves.
 The whole affair was bogged down in the courts for years but the $50,000 annual profit made the business worth fighting for.
 Mauran managed the company as President.
 The same year Mauran died, Vanderbilt bought from his estate his shares in the Staten Island Ferry for $80,000.